-This course enables the student to complete the data collection, discussion, and conclusion sections of the thesis, in reference to the hypothesis, and to complete the entire thesis and present at the Graduate Research Conference of NDNU.
+This course enables the student to complete the final data collection, analyses, discussion, and conclusion sections of the thesis, in reference to the hypothesis, and to complete the entire thesis and present at the Graduate Research Conference of NDNU.
 Note that all three thesis courses must be completed in residence at NDNU.